Data-driven Adaptation for Robust Bipedal Locomotion with Step-to-Step Dynamics: Online Adaptive S2S Dynamics Approximation based Control

 \section{Online Adaptive S2S Dynamics Approximation based Control}

 To motivate the use of adaptive control, we first rewrite the S2S dynamics of the robot in Eq. \eqref{eq::LearnLinearModel} as

 where $z_k$, $\phi_k$ are available measurements, and $\Theta^{*}$ represents the unknown true model parameters.
-The methodology of adaptive control is to iteratively solve for estimates of the true parameters, $\hTheta_k$, using measurements as shown in Fig. \ref{fig::frameworkOVerview}.
-In this section, we will provide the general adaptive control framework and our problem formulations, which include a state tracking formulation as in the motivating example and an output tracking formulation to account for tracking errors from low-level QP.
+Adaptive control aims to iteratively solve for estimates of the true parameters, $\hTheta_k$, using measurements as shown in Fig. \ref{fig::frameworkOVerview}.
+This section provides the general adaptive control framework and our problem formulations, which include a state tracking formulation as in the motivating example and an output tracking formulation to account for tracking errors from low-level QP.